 We do all we can to ensure our visitors enjoy their day.
 This includes making our venue an easily accessible place and adding in extra features to make guests comfortable wherever possible.
 Click here for more information.

-Carers will receive free admission to the racecourse when accompanying a paying disabled guest.
+Personal Assistants will receive free admission to the racecourse when accompanying a paying guest with accessible needs.

 Betting at the horse racing is a time-honoured tradition.
 If you wish to join in, there are a number of places across the racecourse where you can place a bet – either with the tote, which is a pool betting option (similar to the lottery) or with the on-course bookmakers.

 Find out more about betting at the racecourse.

 No – There are no cash machines on site.
 All catering and bars accept debit or credit card payments only.
 The tote, along with bookmakers do accept cash payment and some may also accept debit card payments (no credit cards).

 All bars and food outlets are cashless and will be accepting card and contactless payments only.
 However bookmakers and the tote will still accept cash payments.
 As there are no cash machines on the racecourse, please bring cash with you if this is your preferred payment method with bookmakers.

 Yes – bookmakers will still accept cash and some will also accept debit cards.
 There are no cash machines on the racecourse so if cash is your preferred method then please ensure you bring this with you.

 Download your free, digital racecard on the morning of racing here.
 Printed racecards will be available to pick up at the racecourse.

 Unless you have booked a ticket with a reserved seat included, a restaurant package or hospitality option, there is only limited seating available across the racecourse and the majority will be outside.